 Currently, Glacial Park is the best way to experience Hackmatack National Wildlife Refuge.
 Hackmatack was designated as a refuge by U.S. Fish and Wildlife Service in 2012 and will span over 11,200 acres once complete.
 Hackmatack will be built around existing conservation lands such as Glacial Park.
 This park is a prime example of the habitat and wildlife Hackmatack aims to protect.

 Glacial Park is located at the intersection of Route 31 and Harts Road, in Ringwood.
 The Lost Valley Nature Center is the entryway to the rest of the park and trail system.
-Park hours are daily from 8am-4:30pm.
+Park hours are daily from sunrise-sunset.

 What can you do at Glacial Park?